PROSTATE CANCER...as I see

 scanner," this test is available in many more locations.

 The above measures are often not warranted.
+New technology is always coming onto the scene.
 In

 some situations, some additional diagnostic determinations are used in trying to factor in